liquid-physics/liquid2d/README.md

-# Liquid
+# liquid2d

-Liquid is bindings for the Chipmunk 2D physics library.
+liquid2d is bindings for the Chipmunk 2D physics library.

 ## Installation